Solar panels – Photo credit : Pexels.com

 STC Energy LLC is one of the largest renewable energy developers in Ukraine.
 The company has strong positions in the renewable energy industry.
 STC Energy develops, builds, operates and maintains renewable energies projects, for itself and for third parties.

-Ukraine supports the development of renewable energy sources.
+The Ukrainian state supports the development of renewable energy sources.
 The number of solar power projects will continue growing thanks to the local feed-in-tariff which helps investors to receive a relatively fast return on investment with moderate risk.

 Incorporated in Germany in January 2015 and based in the city of Koeln, De Raj Group AG develops renewable and conventional energy projects.
 The company owns, operates, and acquires contracted renewable and conventional generation and thermal infrastructure assets.
 The company is listed on the EU-regulated Vienna Stock Exchange (IPO in February 2018).
 The shares of the De Raj Group have been traded since March 23, 2018 in the Open Market in Frankfurt / Main and in XETRA.

-Ukraine has been reforming its energy sector since 2009 by adopting a new legislation on renewable energy.
+Ukraine has been reforming its energy sector since 2009 by adopting legislation on renewable energy.
 The country joined the European Energy Community in February 2011 and set in October 2014 the goal to increase renewable energy share in the national power mix to 11% by 2020 while the Energy Strategy of Ukraine until 2035, adopted in 2017, set the target of 25% of renewable energy share by 2035.

 The election of the new President Volodymyr Zelensky in April 2019 did not change the priority towards the growth of the renewable energy capacities in the country.